 Your privacy is important to Victor Buck Services and maintaining your trust is paramount to us.

-This Statement discloses the information practices for Victor Buck Services website, from what type of information about our website users is gathered and tracked, to how the information is used, shared or otherwise processed offline.
+- visiting Victor Buck Services’ website, from what type of information about our website users is gathered and tracked, to how the information is used, shared or otherwise processed offline;

-Personal data you may submit on this website (such as your name, your e-mail or your address) will be processed by Victor Buck Services as data controller within the meaning of applicable data protection legislation.
+Personal data you may provide to Victor Buck Services or submit on this website (such as your name, your e-mail or your address) will be processed by Victor Buck Services as data controller within the meaning of applicable data protection legislation.

 Victor Buck Services may be unable to process your request if you do not provide requested personal data.